FrancisCrickInstitute/Q2019/README.md

 For each of these seven samples we propose assessing the expression of a number of genes (via an RNASeq assay) both on the untreated sample and also on the sample that has been treated in some way.
-The purpose being to assess, for each gene in turn, if the measure of expression (a number) differs consistently between the individuals labelled as responders, when compared to the non responders.
+The purpose being to assess, for each gene in turn, if the changes of expression due to treatment within the individuals labelled as responders, are different to those in the non-responder group.

 What statistical model makes best use of these 3&#215;2 + 4&#215;2 samples, or should the design be changed?